Reform of Vocational Education

 Further updates will be provided later in 2021.

-Workforce Development Councils become operational on 4 October
+Workforce Development Councils

+As of 4 October 2021, the six new Workforce Development Councils (WDCs) which represent all industries in Aotearoa became operational.
 The role of the WDCs is to work with their industries to develop and maintain a strategic view of the skills their industries require, now and in the future.

 Providers will develop a programme of study/learning to meet the requirements of each qualification.